-New Jersey is one of the fastest growing markets for solar photovoltaic in the United States and is second only to California in terms of installations and installed capacity.
+New Jersey is one of the fastest growing markets for solar photovoltaic in the United States.
 Much of this success is due to New Jersey’s Solar Financing Model, which relies on a high Renewable Portfolio Standard (RPS) and the use of Solar Renewable Energy Certificates (SRECs).

 What is the SREC Registration Program?